mjschultz/django-tastefulpy/docs/resources.rst

 Reverse "Relationships"
 =======================

-Unlike Django's ORM, Tastypie does not automatically create reverse relations.
+Unlike Django's ORM, Tastefulpy does not automatically create reverse relations.
 This is because there is substantial technical complexity involved, as well as perhaps unintentionally exposing related data in an incorrect way to the end user of the API.